You are not alone!

 Residence dons are student staff who are trained to support you and create a safe and engaged community.
 Dons are knowledgeable of campus resources and are trained to assist you in conflict mediation, peer counselling, community development, leadership, and more.
 Dons are on-call and available between 8:00 pm, and 7:00 am daily.

-Residence Outreach Counsellors are available to help you while living in residence.
+Residence Mental Health Therapists are available to help you while living in residence.

 Your Experience Matters!